Bobby and David Bishop traveled to Borneo with Audley.

 It wasn’t the accommodation or the food that made our time at Danum special, but — as at Abai — it was the excellence of our guide.
 His name was Denny and like myself he was nuts about wildlife, to the extent that when he wasn’t guiding he still went looking for animals in his spare time!
 It’s harder to see wildlife on jungle treks than on boat trips along the Kinabatangan River, but the great thing is that you experience the environment from a different perspective and see types of animals that you wouldn’t see at Abai.
 If you want to see wild orangutans I would 100% recommend the Danum Valley.

 Almost every time we ventured out we saw orangutans, often different individuals exhibiting different behaviors and characteristics.
 Other wildlife included the strikingly beautiful red leaf monkeys, numerous macaques and an argus pheasant, which is better than it sounds — a very large and strange-looking bird!
 On night walks and a night drive we came across Malay civets and numerous species of frogs and lizards.
 We told Denny that we were interested in gibbons and asked whether it was possible to view them.
 After a lot of patience and hard work by Denny we found them!
 Wild gibbons are a sight to behold, very fast and majestic with their long legs and arms, not to mention their whooping territorial calls.
-The sighting of gibbons on two occasions in the Danum Valley was, for me, the ultimate wildlife sighting of the entire holiday.
+The sighting of gibbons on two occasions in the Danum Valley was, for me, the ultimate wildlife sighting of the entire vacation.

 Despite being exhausted and in need of a nice rest beside the pool at the lavish Shangri-La Rasa Ria resort in Kota Kinabalu we felt that our time in Borneo’s rainforests and coral reefs has been absolutely incredible.
 It was undoubtedly the trip of a lifetime in a place that, for wildlife, must surely rival the top African safaris and Amazon adventures.